ePages-de/epages-devportal/_posts/2020/2020-03-10-working-as-a-scrum-master-at-epages.md

 My day starts at 7.30 a.m. at ePages.
 First, I get a coffee and try to exchange with other colleagues in the kitchen to keep me updated.
 Then, I return to my desk to check my emails and messages.
-Afterwards, I priotize my tasks for the day to get a better overview.
+Afterwards, I prioritize my tasks for the day to get a better overview.
 At 9.15 a.m. we have our Scrum Master's Daily Scrum where I exchange with the other Scrum Master from Hamburg, for example about ongoing topics in the teams.
 Half an hour later I have the Daily Scrum with my teams.
-After the Daily Scrum and before my lunch break, I try to work on my tasks which I priotized in the morning.
+After the Daily Scrum and before my lunch break, I try to work on my tasks which I prioritized in the morning.

 + **Lunch time:**
 I usually spend my lunch break together with the team.